romana/vpc-router/PLUGINS.md

 design of health monitor plugins are very similar to the watcher plugins.

-One health monitor plugin is included by default:
+Two health monitor plugin are included by default:

 * icmpecho: This uses ICMPecho (ping) requests to check that an EC2 instance is responsive.
+* tcp: This uses a TCP connection attempt to check that a process on an EC2 instance is responsive.

 A health monitor plugin communicates any detected failed instances to the main event loop of the vpc-router via a queue.
 It always sends a full list of the